PLUS Loan Frequently Asked Questions

 What is the interest rate?

 If you are a parent with PLUS Loans and you want to lower your monthly payments, you may consider consolidating your PLUS Loans after the final disbursement for each academic year.
-Click here to consolidate your PLUS Loans!
+Click here to learn more about PLUS loan consolidation

 What are the fees for a PLUS Loan?